Why should man be in love with his fetters, though of gold?

 Below are one or more quotes that share at least one tag with the quote at the top of the page

-Bacon, Francis "Of Great Place."
+Bacon, Francis "Of Parents and Children."
 Essayes or Counsels, Civill and Morall.
 London: John Haviland, 1625.

 Bacon, Francis.
-"Essays, or Counsels, Civil and Moral (1625): Of Great Place."
+"Essays, or Counsels, Civil and Moral (1625): Of Parents and Children."
 Francis Bacon: The Major Works, edited by Brian Vickers.
 Oxford University Press, 2008.

 Aristotle.
 Rhetoric.
 322 BC, bk.
 2, pt.
 16, sect.
 3.